Magna Carta Holy Grail: Commercial performance

 Magna Carta Holy Grail was certified platinum by the Recording Industry Association of America (RIAA) on the day of its release due to a deal with Jay-Z and Samsung, where they agreed to purchase one million copies of the album to offer to their users for free.
-The album ultimately debuted at No. 1 on the US Billboard 200 chart, selling 528,000 copies in its first week.
+The album ultimately debuted at number one on the US Billboard 200 chart, selling 528,000 copies in its first week.
 This became Jay-Z's 13th consecutive number one album in the US.
 It also bypassed its predicted debut in the range of 350,000 to 400,000.
 In its second week, the album remained at number one on the chart, selling an additional 129,000 copies.
 It also became the first rap album to spend two consecutive weeks on top since Lil Wayne's Tha Carter IV (2011), despite the 76% drop in sales.
 In its third week, the album dropped to number two on the chart, selling 77,000 more copies.
 In its fourth week, the album dropped to number three on the chart, selling 62,000 copies.
 On September 5, 2013, the album was certified double platinum by the RIAA for shipments of over two million copies.
 By the end of 2013, the album sold 1,099,000 copies in the United States, making it the tenth best-selling album of the year.
 In 2013, Magna Carta Holy Grail was ranked as the 12th most popular album of the year on the Billboard 200.
 As of February 2014, the album had sold 1,130,000 copies in the United States.